Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 By this point, very few people were left on this part of the island, making it an ideal time to take the picture.
 I scrambled up the path on the other peak and edged out to the side until Small Skellig appeared perfectly in the background:

-Worth it.
-(Though please don’t do this unless you’re comfortable climbing.
+(Though please don’t do this unless you’re comfortable climbing!
 This part of the island is just a rough path, rather than a staircase, and climbing down is much more difficult than climbing up!)

 And soon enough, it was almost time to meet Eoin at the boat.
 I climbed down the 600 steps as carefully as I climbed up them.

 Back to the Mainland